-Directive Description Section #define Assigns a value to a label.
+Directive Description Section args Is set to number of arguments passed to macro.
+Macro processing #define Assigns a value to a preprocessor symbol.
 C-style preprocessor #elif Introduces a new condition in a #if#endif block.
 C-style preprocessor #else Assembles instructions if a condition is false.
 C-style preprocessor #endif Ends a #if, #ifdef, or #ifndef block.
 C-style preprocessor #error Generates an error.
 C-style preprocessor #if Assembles instructions if a condition is true.
 C-style preprocessor #ifdef Assembles instructions if a symbol is defined.
-C-style preprocessor #ifndef Assembles instructions if a symbol is undefined.
-C-style preprocessor #include Includes a file.
 C-style preprocessor